IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“When I meet God, I am going to ask him two questions: Why relativity?
 And why turbulence?
 I really believe he will have an answer for the first.”

+>“We have to remember that what we observe is not nature herself, but nature exposed to our method of questioning.”

 ― <a href="https://en.wikipedia.org/wiki/Werner_Heisenberg" target="_blank">Werner Heisenberg</a>

 >“This work contains many things which are new and interesting.
 Unfortunately, everything that is new is not interesting, and everything which is interesting, is not new.”